 It appears that the resulting higher energy prices have restrained consumer spending, even while offsets from job gains, as well as growth in wages and wealth have kept it rising overall.
 Of course, further increases in energy prices could imply some additional restraint.
 However, futures markets expect energy prices to stabilize around current levels.
 If they do, then the restraint we've felt this year should evaporate over 2007, and that could actually contribute to a pickup in growth next year.
 But that's a very big "if."
 The fact is that futures markets haven't done such a hot job at predicting where these prices are headed.
 Ever since energy prices started to rise in 2004, futures markets have usually predicted a relatively flat path going forward.
 When oil was \$30 a barrel, they implied the price would flatten out.
 At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
-At \$40 a barrel, they implied the price would flatten out.
+At \$50 a barrel-well, you get the picture.
+And here we are with oil fluctuating around \$70 a barrel.
+So energy prices are a bit of a wildcard.

 Another factor restraining growth is the rise in interest rates over the past couple of years as the Fed has removed monetary policy accommodation.
 Since this process began in mid-2004, short- and intermediate-term interest rates are up substantially.
-Longterm rates present a more mixed picture, with some-such as mortgage rates-up slightly, and others down slightly.
+Long-term rates present a more mixed picture, with some-such as mortgage rates-up slightly, and others down slightly.
 The overall effect of these rate changes should be to reduce demand, particularly in interest-sensitive sectors, such as autos, consumer durables, and housing.

 Indeed, we already have seen clear evidence of cooling in the housing sector.

 Nationally, housing permits are down noticeably-by more than 20 percent-from a year ago.
 In addition, inventories of unsold houses are up significantly, sales of new and existing homes are off their peaks, and surveys of homebuyers and builders are showing much more pessimistic attitudes.
-Even in a market that has been as hot as Boise's, some recent evidence points to cooling in the pace of home sales and residential construction activity.
+This slowdown has been amply in evidence here in the Bay Area, where sales of existing homes have dropped by about 20-30 percent from a year ago.

 The national data on residential investment reflect all of these developments and enter directly into the calculation of real GDP growth.
 After adjusting for inflation, (real) residential investment dropped at nearly a 10 percent annual rate in the second quarter following two small declines in the prior two quarters.

 The effects of the housing slowdown go beyond their direct contribution to GDP.
 In particular, what happens to house prices could have important effects on consumer spending, which is a very big part of the economy-roughly 70 percent.
-As we all know, the pace of house-price appreciation has definitely moderated, after rising at heartstopping rates in recent years.
-And there are signs that it may continue.
+As we all know, the pace of house-price appreciation has definitely moderated, after rising at heart-stopping rates in recent years.
+Here in the Bay Area, the pace of appreciation has fallen into the single digits, after reaching about 20 percent in 2005.
+And there are signs that slower price growth nationwide may continue.
 For example, rents are finally moving up more vigorously after a long period of stagnation.
 This may reflect, in part, expectations that house-price appreciation will continue to slow, as landlords raise rents to try to maintain the total rate of return on rental properties and as those in the market for housing grow more inclined to rent than to buy.